emmercm/www/src/blog/_brew-old-versions.md

 ---

-[Homebrew](https://brew.sh/) makes it very difficult to install older versions of a formulae.
+[Homebrew](https://brew.sh/) makes it very difficult to install older versions of a formula.

 And no, [versioned formula](https://docs.brew.sh/Versions) are not a real solution.
 Thankfully, we can cobble together some incantations to get what we want.